 Businesses have realized the importance of eCommerce optimization as it directly impacts conversions and sales.
 For an eCommerce store, speed is money.
 The site loading time directly impacts conversions and sales.
 An optimized loading time assures improved SEO, increased ROI, and happier customers for your WooCommerce store.

 For these reasons, eCommerce page speed optimization is of paramount importance.
-Let’s discuss the importance of speeding up your eCommerce website and the ways to achieve speed optimization.
+Let’s discuss the importance of speeding up your eCommerce website and the ways to speed up WooCommerce store.

 A recent study by Google reveals that almost 53% of mobile device users left a site when it took more than 3 seconds to load.
 Moreover, more than 73% of the visitors leave and switch to a competitor site if a website is too slow to load.